microfox-ai/microfox/packages/slack/docs/functions/getChannelsIds.md

-# listChannelIdsMap
+# getChannelsIds

-The `listChannelIdsMap` function retrieves a list of all public, private, and direct message channels in a Slack workspace and returns an array of objects, where each object contains the ID and name of a channel.
+The `getChannelsIds` function retrieves a list of all public, private, and direct message channels in a Slack workspace and returns an array of objects, where each object contains the ID and name of a channel.

 ## Parameters